Seeking the Truths of Shakespeare and his Sonnets

 Q4: How are those mysteries solved by the proposition of biography?

-A4: They are solved by only one theory of biography – that which identifies Henry Wriothesley with the Friend, recipient and main addressee of poems subsequently published without Shakespeare's consent.
+A4: They are solved as a whole by only one theory of biography – that which identifies Henry Wriothesley with the Friend, recipient and main addressee of poems subsequently published without the consent of poet or muse.
 The Earl's history and connections resolve the resultant conundrum that the publisher, Thorpe, (i) was able to obtain private poems in manuscript, some content of which would have been detrimental to the reputations of both Wriothesley and Shakespeare; yet (ii) was prepared to publish the sonnets without the few expurgations which would have defused the risks of defamation and of retaliation from the powerful aristocrat.
-As significant is the ability of the theory (in contrast to all others commonly cited) to explain Thorpe's enigmatic foreword with neither resort to linguistic strain nor manipulation of the letters, “WH” (see more here).
-Further, it allows reasonable explanations for the provenance of A Lover's Complaint (as a product of the poetic rivalry for Wriothesley's attentions) and for the anomalies of its inclusion and presentation with the Sonnets (as brought out here).
+As significant is the theory's unique ability to explain Thorpe's enigmatic foreword with resort to neither linguistic strain nor manipulation of the letters, “WH” (see more here).
+Incidentally, it allows reasonable explanations for the provenance of A Lover's Complaint (as a product of the poetic rivalry for Wriothesley's attentions) and for the anomalies of its inclusion and presentation with the Sonnets (as brought out here).

 Q5: What are the “related puzzles” of A1?

-A5: The identity of the Rival Poet of the Sonnets (Christopher Marlowe being the only candidate to date whose history fits the inferred biography); the oddities of official actions concerning Marlowe, during the days preceding his death and in its aftermath (made much of by Marlovian Authorship sceptics); the unusual knowledge displayed in As You Like It of the Marlowe inquest findings; the strange sharing of characteristics by the two Rosalines of Shakespeare's plays (in Loves' Labours Lost and Romeo & Juliet) and the dark-haired woman apparently loved, lost and castigated in the Sonnets; the close resemblance of some content of Shakespeare's plays to the history of Edward de Vere, Earl of Oxford (made much of by Oxfordian Authorship sceptics).
+A5: The identity of the Rival Poet of the Sonnets; the strange sharing of characteristics by the two Rosalines of Shakespeare's plays (in Loves' Labours Lost and Romeo & Juliet) and the dark-haired woman apparently loved, lost and castigated in the Sonnets; the close resemblance of some content of Shakespeare's plays to the history of Edward de Vere, Earl of Oxford (made much of by Oxfordian Authorship sceptics); the oddities of official actions concerning Christopher Marlowe during the days preceding his death and in its aftermath (made much of by Marlovian Authorship sceptics); the unusual knowledge displayed in As You Like It of the Marlowe inquest findings.
 For more detail, read the sections entitled The Rival Poet and The Dark Mistress within the article here.

 Q6: Is there any evidence to suggest that the Sonnets are substantially fiction?